mitojala/test/docs/intro/citymodel.md

 * use images if available,  ~ 90% vectorization is then done from laser points and around 10% from images.
 The downside is that it prevents us to use tslave to launch the macro.
 You might want to tick it off on bigger project.

-* output file : here will be defined all the generated polygons, the #bnumber make it possible to run the macro on every blocks wothout any overwriting one output by the other, value : `<yourfolder>\buildings\build_#bnumber.txt`.
+* output file : here will be defined all the generated polygons, the #bnumber make it possible to run the macro on every blocks without any overwriting one output by the other, value : `<yourfolder>\buildings\build_#bnumber.txt`.

 #### Macro launch